 The members or owners of an LLC have no personal liability for the obligations of the LLC.
 An LLC is the entity of choice for a start-up seeking to flow through losses to its investors because an LLC offers complete liability protection to all its members.

-Income from a LC is subject to self-employment taxes, which at this time is 15.3% (subject to change).
-Also, please note that the California Franchise Tax Board imposes a minimum tax of $800/year for LLC’s.
+Income from an LLC is subject to self-employment taxes, which at this time is 15.3% (subject to change).
+Also, if you want to know more about how to start a business in California, you should note that the California Franchise Tax Board imposes a minimum tax of $800/year for LLC’s.

 An LLC requires two principal documents: